codacy/docs/docs/repositories-configure/using-submodules.md

 [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) allow you to keep a Git repository as a subdirectory within another Git repository.
 Git submodules are helpful in maintaining a shared configuration file for your team, and then applying it to multiple Git repositories.

-!!! note
-    Some tools don't search for configuration files recursively.
-You may need to include a configuration file in the root of your repositories referencing the configuration file in the submodule.

 ## Enabling submodules

 By default, Codacy does normal Git clones that do not include submodules to ensure that we only clone necessary repositories.
 However, if your organization needs to use submodules, you can contact <mailto:support@codacy.com> asking to enable submodules on Codacy.